 Somewhere on your site, you need a blog.
 Offer helpful information in your area of expertise.
 Use each blog to highlight your brand, categories, and products.
 Study strategies for effective blogging.
 It's not the same as writing for other mediums.
 If you can't blog, hire a freelance blogger or intern to do it for you.

 3. Affiliate your site with social media and SHARE.

 Disclaimer: I'm new at this.
 Maybe that's a good thing.
-As a newbie, I setup a Facebook page for my business, a professional LinkedIn page, and a Twitter account.
-Later, I may add more mediums.
 Once a week, I write a blog then share it across mediums.
 A link on Facebook.
 A post on LinkedIn.
 A teaser on Twitter.
+I may add more mediums later.
 I continue to share other information and build my audience through networking, but the blog drives new traffic.

 So, what now?
+You can do this!
 Chart out your web site and grow complimentary pages through social media.
-It took me 6 hours on a Saturday to plot my strategy, build my free site on Weebly, and streamline my media, then an hour or two once a week writing posts and sharing info.
+It took me 6 hours on a Saturday to plot my strategy, build my site on Weebly, and streamline my media, then an hour or two once a week writing posts and sharing info.
 It feels manageable.
-You can do it.
 Start today!